 Masterfully blended within the custom moldings of the headboards in each guestroom is a one-of-a-kind art piece by French artist, Yves Clement.
 A "Sleeping with Art" concept integrates the large black-on-canvas paintings, which he calls "drippings."
 Clement employed an "action painting" process by virtue of his controlled gestures and dribbling paint directly onto a floor canvas with a paint stick rather than a brush.
-The outcome is evocative, loosely figurative, abstract artwork with a value of $10,000 - $15,000 each.

 Gene Locklear is a full-blooded member of the Lumbee Indian Nation and a renowned artist specializing in oils and acrylics.
 Known for realism in his depiction of both Native Americans and sportsmen, Locklear was commissioned by Sycuan to create representations of Kumeyaay life from the 1700's-1900's in a modern abstract style.
 His original paintings are some of the few known historical depictions of California's Native Americans, albeit in a whimsical and interpretive style.